LeeBRogers/arch-install-guide/README.md

 + Proceed to the next step when an internet connection is established.

 #### Wi Fi
-Connect to Wi Fi interface using iwctl:
+Connect to a wireless interface using iwctl:
 ```
 iwctl
 device list